ECRA_GA19 - the ECRA General Assembly on 27-28 February 2019, Brussels, BE

 For the third time, the European Climate Research Alliance is hosting an ECRA General Assembly in Brussels.
-Save the date for the Wednesday 27 and Thursday 28 February 2019.
+You are invited to join us for Wednesday 27 and Thursday 28 February 2019.
 This GA's theme will be:

 Climate Change and Actionable Information

 Time & Date; Registration

 Time: Wednesday 27 February and Thursday 28 February.

 27 Feb: 15:00 - 20:00

 |Wednesday 27 February 2019